 Whose memory is better, male or female?
-British researchers found that women have more developed memory than men, reports The Daily Mail.
+British researchers found that women have more developed memory than men.
 Perhaps, for this reason, ladies never forget anniversaries and things that happened a long time ago. 🙂

 Researchers from Cambridge University tested the memory of 4500 people aged 49 to 90 and found that compared with men, women better memorize information.
 This statement is also true for the younger generations.
 It was found that primary school girls learn new material faster than their male peers.